cntlm - authenticating HTTP(S) proxy with TCP/IP tunneling and acceleration

 - -L [<saddr>:]<lport>:<rhost>:<rport> (Tunnel)

-- Tunnel specification.
-The syntax is the same as in OpenSSH's local
+- Tunnel definition.
+The syntax is the same as in OpenSSH's local forwarding

-forwarding (-L), with a new optional prefix, saddr - the source
+(-L), with a new optional prefix, saddr - the source IP address

-IP address to bind the lport to.
-Cntlm will listen for incomming
+to bind the lport to.
+Cntlm will listen for incoming connections

-connections on the local port lport, forwarding every new connection
+on the local port lport, forwarding every new connection through the

-through the parent proxy to the rhost:rport (authenticating on
+parent proxy to the rhost:rport (authenticating on the go).
+This

-the go).
-This option can be used multiple times for unlimited number of
+option can be used multiple times for unlimited number of tunnels, with or

-tunnels, with or without the saddr option.
-See -g for the details
+without the saddr option.
+See -g for the details concerning local

 Please note that many corporate proxies do not allow connections to ports other than 443 (https), but if you run your target service on this port, you should be safe.
 Connect to HTTPS is "always" allowed, otherwise nobody would be able to browse https:// sites.
 In any case, first try if you can establish a connection through the tunnel, before you rely on it.
 This feature does the same job as tools like corkscrew(1), but instead of communicating over a terminal, cntlm keeps it TCP/IP.